Once (musical): Plot

 A thirty-something Dublin busker (identified only as "Guy") sings a heartfelt ballad of unrequited love on a Dublin street, accompanying himself on guitar ("Leave").
-He then puts his guitar in its case and turns to leave without it; but a young Czech woman (identified only as "Girl"), who has been listening to him sing, approaches.
-She asks numerous personal questions about his songs; he replies that he wrote most of them for a girlfriend who broke up with him and moved to New York City.
-He is giving up on his music because the memories of his defunct relationship are too painful; he now works as a vacuum cleaner repairman in his father's shop.
-Girl responds that she has a vacuum that "does not suck", and asks him to fix it.
+He then puts his guitar in its case and turns to leave without it but a young Czech woman (identified only as "Girl"), who has been listening to him sing approaches.
+She asks numerous personal questions about his songs and he replies that he wrote most of them for a girlfriend who broke up with him and moved to New York City.
+He is giving up on his music because the memories of his failed relationship are too painful so he now works as a vacuum cleaner repairman in his father's shop.
+Girl responds that she has a vacuum that "does not suck" and asks him to fix it.
 She offers to pay for the repair by playing piano for him.
 Over his protests, she snatches the sheet music for a new song from his jacket.
 Reluctantly, Guy picks up his guitar and they play the song together ("Falling Slowly").
 Girl suggests that he could win his old girlfriend back by singing her that song.
-Guy brushes this off, but Girl reminds him that he now owes her a vacuum repair, so they head to his father's shop ("The North Strand").
+Guy brushes this off but Girl reminds him that he now owes her a vacuum repair so they head to his father's shop ("The North Strand").

 As Guy fixes the vacuum, Girl becomes acquainted with his father, who seems to like her.
 Once the vacuum is repaired, Guy impulsively invites Girl to his bedroom, above the shop.
-They are clearly attracted to each other, but when he attempts to kiss her she stops him and leaves ("The Moon").
-The next day he apologises, and they write, rehearse and record songs together.
+They are clearly attracted to each other but when he attempts to kiss her she stops him and leaves ("The Moon").
+The next day he apologises and they write, rehearse and record songs together.
 Girl introduces Guy to her family, including her young daughter, Ivanka ("Ej, Pada, Pada, Rosicka").
 After Guy leaves, Girl plays one of his songs on the piano, substituting her own lyrics as she thinks of him ("If You Want Me").

 The next morning Girl tells Guy that she has arranged a meeting with a banker ("Broken Hearted Hoover Fixer Sucker Guy").
-To persuade the bank manager to approve a loan — which would enable Guy to take his music to New York — Guy plays him a song ("Say It to Me Now").
-The banker is impressed with his talent, approves the loan, and adds that he can play guitar as well.
-He plays a song for them ("Abandoned in Bandon"), and though he is not a very good singer, they invite him to play in the band.
-The following night at a night club, Guy tells Girl that she has convinced him that his musical career is worth pursuing.
-Good, she replies, because it is open mic night at the club, and she has signed him up to perform as "The Hoover Man".
-He is reluctant, but eventually takes the stage.
-As he sings, it seems that he is now singing to Girl, not his ex-girlfriend ("Gold").
+To persuade the bank manager to approve a loan – which would enable Guy to take his music to New York – Guy plays him a song ("Say It to Me Now").
+The banker is impressed with his talent, approves the loan and adds that he can play guitar as well.
+He plays a song for them ("Abandoned in Bandon") and though he is not a very good singer, they invite him to play in the band.
+The following night at a nightclub, Guy tells Girl that she has convinced him that his musical career is worth pursuing.
+Good, she replies, because its open mic night at the club and she has signed him up to perform as "The Hoover Man".
+He is reluctant but eventually takes the stage.
+As he sings, it seems like he is now singing to Girl, not his ex-girlfriend ("Gold").